leizongmin/leisp/README.md

 ## Development

-I use a Node.js pargram to build this project.
-To use it, use need to install Node.js v6.0 or newer version.
+**leisp** use a Node.js pargram to build this project.
+To use it, you need to install Node.js v6.0 or newer version.
 And run the following command to install [lei-run](https://github.com/leizongmin/lei-run) :

 ```bash